Cards and data

 A card creation request is built around three parts:

-• the owner reference
+• the cardholder reference

 • the card product and cardholder details